 Infections also frequently occur at surgery sites, causing surgical site infections.
 In 2011, there were an estimated 722,000 HAIs in U.S. acute care hospitals.
 Around 75,000 patients with HAIs died during their hospitalizations.
 More than 50 percent of all HAIs occurred outside of the intensive care unit.

-Following an incident involving healthcare associated infections, victims should contact an experienced medical malpractice lawyer to investigate.
+Following an incident involving healthcare associated infections, victims of Cincinnati hospital negligence should contact an experienced Ohio medical malpractice lawyer to investigate.
 Joe Lyon is well-versed in the science and economic impact such an injury or death has on the victim’s life and family.

 The U.S. Centers for Disease Control and Prevention (CDC) tracks and identify infections that patients are likely to acquire in hospitals and other healthcare settings.
 According to the CDC, about one in 25 hospital patients will develop at least one of the following hospital acquired infections: